internetstandards/Internet.nl/documentation/Docker-development-environment.md

 ## Routinator

 For the development environment the Routinator service/container is not started but instead an external routinator service is used.
 This reduces resource usage and wait time.

+## Tools Shell

+If you need to interact with any of the tools included in this project (eg: ./manage.py, uv, Unbound, linters, postcss, etc) you can run the `make shell` command to enter the 'tools' container which includes all tools and applications.
+The project directory is mounted in the `/source` directory in the container so any changes made to the files will be made to the project as well.